Medicines: how the government wants to limit shortages

 Soaring drug costs

 The government already indicated, at the end of August, that it intended to increase the use of Trod.
 The objective stated until now was to “better control” the volumes of prescribed medicines rather than acting only on the prices paid to laboratories to contain the soaring cost of medicines for Social Security.
-The government could, however, kill two birds with one stone by also highlighting the benefit of tests to combat shortages.
+The government might, however, kill two birds with one stone by also highlighting the benefit of tests to combat shortages.

 On the rise for several years and marked last winter, notably with difficulties in accessing a flagship antibiotic such as Amoxicillin, these shortages have led the government to identify some 450 critical drugs, to promise relocation measures and to provide one-off boosts to the prices paid to manufacturers.